Pokal

 * Estimate the neutrino mixing angles using the tangle model.

-* Quantify the Higgs mechanism.
+* Quantify the Higgs mechanism, maybe using the leather trick.

 Top